Parameter estimation of range-migrating targets using OTFS signals from LEO satellites: Introduction

 \section{Introduction}

-Future wireless networks and Internet-of-Things (IoT) will utilize terrestrial and non-terrestrial stations to ensure seamless and ubiquitous connectivity~\cite{Mojtaba-2022}.
-Among spaceborne transceivers, low Earth orbit (LEO) satellites are attracting much attention for their lower latency and higher data rates~\cite{Chatzinotas-2023}; also, they may efficiently provide integrated sensing and communications (ISAC) functionalities over large regions with the same signal waveform and hardware architecture~\cite{Clerckx-2023,You-2024,Wang-2025}.
+Future wireless networks and Internet-of-Things (IoT) systems will utilize non-terrestrial stations to ensure seamless and ubiquitous connectivity~\cite{Mojtaba-2022}.
+Among space transceivers, low Earth orbit (LEO) satellites are attracting significant attention due to their low latency, high data rates, and capability to support integrated sensing and communication (ISAC)~\cite{Clerckx-2023,You-2024,Wang-2025}, enabling applications such as environmental monitoring, global navigation, and space exploration.

-Orthogonal time frequency space (OTFS) modulation is a promising transmission scheme for future LEO constellations~\cite{Xiao-2022,Shi-2024}.
-OTFS-based transceivers exploit channel diversity across both time and frequency, thus providing better communication performance in doubly-dispersive fading channels as compared to schemes using orthogonal frequency division multiplexing~\cite{Viterbo-2018,Mohammed-2021,Buzzi-2023}.
-They are also suitable for radar sensing, as the underlying signal processing resembles that of pulsed-Doppler radars~\cite{Bondre-2022-A}; in particular, the range and range-rate\footnote{In this study, range-rate refers to the radial component of velocity, i.e., the rate at which the distance between the object and the observer is changing.} of prospective scattering objects can be inferred from the estimated delay-Doppler channel response~\cite{Raviteja-2019}.
-These unique features enable OTFS-based LEO satellites to inherently support ISAC in various forms~\cite{Wu-2025,Yuan-2025}.
-Unlike terrestrial stations, LEO-based stations have the capability to also cover aerial and space regions, and this expanded coverage opens up new application scenarios, such as real-time environmental monitoring, enhanced global navigation systems, and space exploration.
-Communication-centric ISAC solutions appear particularly promising in this context, as existing data signals can be opportunistically reused to add the sensing functions at a low cost, without altering the underlying communication protocol or affecting its performance~\cite{Raviteja-2019,Venturino-2021,Piotr-2022,Singh-2022,Stock-2024}; this approach is indeed considered in this study.
+Orthogonal time frequency space (OTFS) modulation is a promising transmission scheme for future LEO constellations~\cite{Shi-2024}.
+OTFS-based transceivers exploit channel diversity across both time and frequency, thus providing improved robustness in doubly-dispersive fading channels compared to orthogonal frequency division multiplexing~\cite{Viterbo-2018,Buzzi-2023}.
+They are also suitable for radar sensing, as the underlying signal processing resembles that of pulsed-Doppler radars~\cite{Bondre-2022-A}; in particular, the range and range-rate parameters of the detected objects are inferred from the estimated delay-Doppler channel response.\footnote{In this work, the range is defined as the propagation distance of the signal path, while the range-rate is defined as its time derivative.
+Hence, the range and range-rate provide a convenient physical parameterization of the delay and Doppler shifts along the propagation path, respectively.} These features enable OTFS-based LEO satellites to support ISAC in various forms~\cite{Wu-2025,Yuan-2025}.
+Communication-centric ISAC appears particularly promising in this context, as existing signals can be reused for sensing at low cost without altering the underlying communication protocol~\cite{Raviteja-2019,Venturino-2021,Piotr-2022,Singh-2022,Stock-2024}; this approach is considered in this study.